U.S.-EU Free Trade Agreement

 Huge Market Represents Many Opportunities

-- Trade with the European Union supports an estimate 2.6 million jobs in the United States.
+• European Union trade and investment supports an estimated 6.7 million jobs in the United States.

-- EU countries purchase about 18% of California exports.
+• EU countries buy about 18% of California exports.

 The trans-Atlantic economic partnership is a key driver of global economic growth, trade and prosperity, and represents the largest, most integrated and longest-standing regional economic relationship in the world.
 The many reasons to support this relationship come from an economic perspective, a geopolitical perspective, a company benefit perspective, as well as regulatory cooperation, and technological innovation perspectives.

-With the United Kingdom expected to exit the European Union in March 2019, the EU will consist of 27 countries: Austria, Belgium, Bulgaria, Croatia, Cyprus, Czech Republic, Denmark, Estonia, Finland, France, Germany, Greece, Hungary, Ireland, Italy, Latvia, Lithuania, Luxembourg, the Mediterranean Island of Malta, Netherlands, Poland, Portugal, Romania, Slovakia, Slovenia, Spain, and Sweden.
+With the United Kingdom now expected to exit the European Union in January 2020, the EU will consist of 27 countries: Austria, Belgium, Bulgaria, Croatia, Cyprus, Czech Republic, Denmark, Estonia, Finland, France, Germany, Greece, Hungary, Ireland, Italy, Latvia, Lithuania, Luxembourg, the Mediterranean Island of Malta, Netherlands, Poland, Portugal, Romania, Slovakia, Slovenia, Spain and Sweden.

 The EU presidency rotates with each member country taking turns for six months at a time as chair of EU meetings and representing the EU at international events.

-Total bilateral trade between the European Union and United States was more than $1 trillion in 2017, with goods trade accounting for $718 billion.
-The United States exported $283 billion worth of goods to EU member nations.
-California exports to the EU were $31.29 billion in 2017.
-California is the top exporting state to the EU, with computers, electronic products, chemical manufactures, and transportation equipment as the state’s leading export sectors to the region.
+Total bilateral trade between the European Union and United States was nearly $1.3 trillion in 2018, with goods trade accounting for $807 billion.
+The United States exported $319 billion worth of goods to EU member nations.
+California exports to the EU were $31.75 billion in 2018.
+California is a top exporting state to the EU, with computers, electronic products, transportation equipment, and chemicals as the state’s leading export sectors to the region.
 EU countries purchase roughly 18% of all California exports.
 For California companies, the single market presents a stable market with huge opportunity.

-Forty-four of 50 U.S. states export more to the EU than to China.
-The U.S. and EU transatlantic economy supports 15 million jobs, accounts for 50% of world GDP, and 30% of world trade.
-In 2015, 14.8 million EU tourists traveled to the U.S. The top five service exports from the U.S. to the EU are: business services, including telecom; travel, including passenger fares, royalties and licensing fees; financial services, including insurance; and transport.
-The top five U.S. agricultural exports to the EU are: tree nuts, soy beans, wine and beer, prepared food, and oils.
+The top five service exports from the U.S. to the EU are: professional, scientific, and technical; travel; information; finance and insurance; and royalties and licensing fees.
+The top five U.S. agricultural exports to the EU are: fruits and tree nuts, plant products, soybeans, vegetables, and feeds.
 The U.S. and EU are each other’s primary source and destination for foreign direct investment (FDI).
-In 2017, the U.S. invested $3.2 trillion in the EU and the EU invested $2.3 trillion in the U.S.
+In 2018, the U.S. invested $3.3 trillion in the EU and the EU invested $2.37 trillion in the U.S.

 Europe and the United States had been negotiating trade talks for a potential Transatlantic Trade and Investment Partnership (TTIP) to further the largest regional trading and investment relationship in the world before President Donald J. Trump took office.
-Upon his inauguration, however, President Trump put the TTIP negotiations into a “deep freeze.”
+Upon his inauguration, however, President Trump put the TTIP negotiations into a “deep freeze” in 2017.

-The California Chamber of Commerce is hopeful that the U.S. and EU will begin free trade agreement negotiations in 2019 to deepen the world’s largest trading and investment relationship, with a focus on trade and investment initiatives.
+The California Chamber of Commerce is hopeful that the United States and European Union will begin free trade agreement negotiations in 2020 to deepen the world’s largest trading and investment relationship, with a focus on trade and investment initiatives.
 The CalChamber supports the following issues being discussed during negotiations:

 • eliminating tariffs on trans-Atlantic trade in goods;